KyleAsaff/ForumBuddy/README.md

 - Sort results by date field in memory instead of top query search

 TO DO:
+- Update UI
+- Write custom sort function for posts
 - Display subscriptions in popup page
-- Update UI
 - Scrape and display latest reputation received data
 - Hide posts from reds
 - Make universal for all vBulletin Forums and message boards